top of page

 my interests

 Why do people decide to fight for their nations and people?
 What turns people into supporters of an ideology?
-I have been intrigued by these questions for two decades now, which drove me to study the intersection between the nation, the military, and society in East Asia.
+I have been intrigued by these questions for two and half decades now, which drove me to study the intersection between the nation, the military, and society in East Asia.
 I found my academic home in the field of history, but am eager to learn other theories and methods that help me better investigate these issues.

 I teach histories of modern East Asian societies, ideology and emotions, and the Japanese colonial empire as an associate professor in the department of history, National University of Singapore.
 I have two beautiful children and two bunnies.